mmiele/TechnicalNotes/BotFramework/DirectLine/EnableVoiceInBot.md

 # Using a voice enabled bot via Direct Line Speech channel

-This tutoria shows you how a client application uses a voice enabled Echo Bot via a **Direct Line Speech** channel.
+This tutorial shows how a client application uses a voice enabled Echo Bot via a **Direct Line Speech** channel.
 The client app lets you speak to the bot which then responds back to you.

 At the completion of the steps described in this article, you will accomplish the following: